eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/M1/identity.protocol.base.md

-Dataspaces which implement the TX identity protocol MUST define a VC that adheres to the [Verifiable Credentials Data Model v1.1](https://www.w3.org/TR/vc-data-model/) and cryptographically binds the `participant id` to its `Web DID`.
+Dataspaces which implement the TX identity protocol MUST define a VC that adheres to the [Verifiable Credentials Data Model v1.1](https://www.w3.org/TR/vc-data-model/) and cryptographically binds the `participant id` to its `DID`.
 This VC is termed the `Membership VC`.
-The VC verifier's cryptographic material MUST be resolvable as a `Web DID`.
+The VC verifier's cryptographic material MUST be resolvable via a `DID`.

 > TODO: do we want to define the subject material of the Membership VC or should we leave it dataspace specific?